-Chris Shepherd may be Houston’s most famous chef — he’s certainly on the short list — celebrated for creating restaurants like his now retired flagship Underbelly that tell the city’s story through food.
-For the James Beard Award winner, that means immersing in the lesser known traditions of H-Town’s diverse Asian communities, Indian enclaves, Latin neighborhoods, Creole kitchens and more.
-This month, his long-awaited first cookbook, Cook Like a Local, hits shelves.
-It’s filled with Shepherd’s colorful recipes, warm personal essays and well-written tutorials on essential ingredients like fish sauce and chiles, as well as beautiful photos by his friend and Montrose neighbor Julie Soefer.
+Meanwhile, as of this week, diners who miss his cooking can now pick up “take-and-bake” versions of some of his most famous dishes at H-E-B. Or place that curbside order and try making a few of his recipes from scratch!
+Last year, Shepherd’s long-awaited first cookbook, Cook Like a Local, hit shelves.
+It’s filled with colorful recipes, warm personal essays and well-written tutorials on essential ingredients like fish sauce and chiles, as well as beautiful photos by his friend and Montrose neighbor Julie Soefer.
 In this excerpt, Shepherd explains how he began his own culinary journey deep into the heart of home.
-Cook Like a Local is available at his restaurants UB Preserv, One Fifth Gulf Coast and Georgia James, and on Amazon.
+Cook Like a Local is available at his restaurants and on Amazon.

 We’ve been talking a lot about “local” food in the last decade.

 Usually we’re talking about the source of the ingredients and their geographical proximity to your plate, but for me, the meaning is broader than that.
 To me, “local” is just as much about the people who live in my community, the people who inspire me and teach me and work with me, and how they like to cook and eat.